ahhpak/26Nov-to-31Jan-65-Days-/README.md

-# 26Nov-to-31Jan-65-Days-
+# 26 Nov-to-31Jan-65-Days-
 ------------------------------

+# InshaAllah, from 27th March 2021 I will start Freelancing in Web & Mobile App Development, Digital Marketing, Video Editing, E-Commerce Management, Social Media Management and Graphic Designing.
+After achieving this goal, I will start Learning AI and IOT till the end of 2021.

 Abstract:
-# InshaAllah, My prime aim for these 65 days is to complete Bootcamp (The job title, which may describe these developers, is:
-# Modern Full Stack Serverless Multi-Tenant SaaS App and API Developer) so that I could be able to develop a Responsive Website, first in React+NodeJS+MongoDB and 2nd in React+Python+MySql.
+InshaAllah, My prime aim for these 65 days is to complete Bootcamp (The job title, which may describe these developers, is Modern Full Stack Serverless Multi-Tenant SaaS App and API Developer) so that I could be able to develop a Responsive Website, first in React+NodeJS+MongoDB and 2nd in React+Python+MySql.
 After learning React I will start learning React Native for Mobile App Development.
 Then I will complete my below mentioend Projects both Web Apps and Mobile Apps.
 By the end of January, InshaAllah, I will have to submit Bootcamp Projects both in Web and Mobile App form.
 Besides of this, InshaaAllah, I will complete Freelancing Skills (Graphic Design, Digital Marketing, ECommerce Management, SEO, Copywriting, Video Making/Editing) in a slow pace during the office time.

 Start watching both 1st watch urdu and after 1 week start English for revision .
 In this way you will understand all videos + revision + all the tips n techniques by all the developers .
 But before 1st project better make your concept clear for new es6 concepts like let cons keywords fat arrows function and state specially usestate hook and context API .
 I will recommend youtube channel thapa technical es6 1-14 videos + codeevolution react videos .
 Dont do hurry .
 If your pillars will be strong no one can beat you .
 Keep in mind when train leave station it starts slowly .
 Zia Khan says: